 There is no central headquarters of the church and no organization beyond that of the local elders and deacons who shepherd and serve each local congregation of which they are members.
 Independent congregations often cooperate voluntarily in supporting various benevolence and disaster relief projects and in preaching the gospel on both domestic and foreign mission fields around the world.

 Congregations of the churches of Christ, along with individual brothers and sister in Christ, also work together to support, sustain, and administer at least forty colleges and secondary schools, as well as seventy-five orphanages and homes for the aged.
 There are approximately 40 magazines and other periodicals published by members of the church; along with numerous nationwide and international radio and television programs and global websites.

 How are the churches of Christ governed?

-What does the Church of Christ believe about the Bible?
+What do the churches of Christ believe about the Bible?

-The original autographs of the sixty six books which make up the Bible are considered to have been divinely inspired.
+The original sixty six books, which make up the Bible, are considered to be the divinely inspired written word of God.
 The Bible is held to be infallible and authoritative.
 Reference to the scriptures is made in settling every religious question.
-A pronouncement from the scripture is considered the final word.
-The basic textbook of the church and the basis for all preaching is the Bible.
+God's written word, the Bible, is considered the final word, or ultimate authority, for all that the church teaches and practices.
+The Bible is basic textbook of the church and the basis for all preaching and teaching.

-Why does the Church of Christ baptize only by immersion?
+Why do the churches of Christ baptize only by immersion?

 The word baptize comes from the Greek word "baptizo" and literally means, "to dip, to immerse, to plunge."
 In addition to the literal meaning of the word, immersion is practiced because it was the practice of the church in apostolic times.
 Still further, only immersion conforms to the description of baptisms as given by the apostle Paul in Romans 6:3-5 where he speaks of it as a burial and resurrection.